1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

     - *Be careful to NOT touch and harm the wires and contacts of the thermistor and the heating cartridge with at brass brush or your pliers!* You may either harm the insulation, break the wire or even cause a shortcut which can result in a broken mainboard once you powered the printer up again.
-    - If you want to change the nozzle and need to grab the heater block wit some pliers, make sure you really just grab the heater block and never get any wires up in between - preferably grab the heater block from that sides where the wires don't come out.
+    - If you want to change the nozzle (check out the expandable admonition below!) and need to grab the heater block wit some pliers, make sure you really just grab the heater block and never get any wires up in between - preferably grab the heater block from that sides where the wires don't come out.
     - If you want to clean the nozzle using a brass brush for example, *never* do it when the printer is powered up and the heating process of the extruder is in progress to avoid causing a shortcut by touching the contacs with the brush.
     - *Make sure you DON'T turn the heater block!* In case you want to change the nozzle, you don't want to loosen the heater block from the hotend, so just hold the heater block in place without turning it.